-California is an “at-will” state in terms of employment law.
-This means that most jobs can be terminated by the employer at any time.
+California is an “at-will” state in terms of employment law, which means that most jobs can be terminated by the employer (as well as the employee) at any time.
+It is not necessary that there be a reason given for ending the employment.

 |2.
 When firing you would violate your employer’s implied covenant of good faith and fair dealing.|

 Below, our California labor and employment lawyers answer the following frequently asked questions about wrongful termination lawsuits based on exceptions to the at-will employment rule:

 - 1. What is the “at-will” employment rule in California?